poopyhed444/HostsMod/README.md

 ### Usage

 Open your terminal, run cd Downloads (or whichever directory you downloaded the script into, i.e Desktop), and run sudo ./HostsMod.sh
+To revert the changes made, run sudo ./Revert-HostsMod.sh instead.